nus-cs2103-AY2223S1/ip/docs/README.md

 * Copy the file to the directory you want to use.
 * Please run the application.
 * A GUI similar to the above one appears.
-* If the previous step doesn't work, open the terminal and try running java -jar Bro.jar.
+* If the previous step doesn't work, open the terminal and try running java -jar bro.jar.
 * Type in the command and press Enter or click on the Send button to execute it.

 ## Features